 VISITING BONAIRE – welcome to the Diver’s Paradise of Bonaire!
 The moment you arrive you’ll sense the tranquility of the island and the absence of crowds, and you’ll be amazed at the clear waters and the spectacularly easy diving and snorkeling – much of it just a few feet from the shoreline!
-Bonaire is a small island, part of the Netherlands Antilles (an autonomous state within the Kingdom of the Netherlands) located just 50 miles off the coast of South America, and outside the Caribbean’s “hurricane belt.”
+Bonaire is a small island, part of the Dutch Caribbean located just 50 miles off the coast of South America, and outside the Caribbean’s “hurricane belt.”
 Bonaire is home to approximately 20,000 residents, and the island’s culture is a wonderful mix of European, Caribbean, African and American influences.
 The island is well-known for nature conservation and environmental protection.

 Bonaire is on Atlantic Standard time (the same as the Eastern US during daylight savings time, or one hour ahead of the East Coast during standard time.
 Bonaire does not observe daylight savings time).

 DOCUMENTATION – U.S. citizens are required to have a passport to re-enter the USA, so you’ll need a valid passport to travel to Bonaire.
 Citizens of other countries please check with Bonaire immigration with any questions regarding entry requirements: +599 717-6880.
 Please be sure that you are carrying correct documentation.

 FLIGHT INFO – airlines sometimes make changes to flight itineraries, and it is VERY IMPORTANT that you verify your flight times prior to departure.
 International flights require check-in at least 2 hours prior to departure.
 If you miss a flight, immediately contact the airline to arrange another flight!